 Franchise brokers work on commission and are only paid after a sale goes through.
 Typically, they will earn 40-50 percent of the franchise fee (the price an investor pays for the rights to use a company’s products, brand, and intellectual property).

 Even though their income will depend on finalizing a contract, a good franchise broker shouldn’t come across as biased.
 It’s their responsibility to look out for the best interests of the franchisor and the prospective buyer.
-Brokers should do everything in their power to make their clients feel comfortable and secure with their potential investment.
+Brokers should do everything in their power to make their clients feel comfortable and secure with their potential investments.

 Why Should You Use a Franchise Broker?